 Holiday Gift Guide for Experienced Crafters

 - Upgraded equipment.
-Maybe you’ve got an older generation Silhouette or Cricut and you’ve been eyeing the new Cameo 4 or Cricut Maker?
+Maybe you’ve got an older generation Silhouette or Cricut and you’ve been eyeing a Cameo 4, Cameo Pro 4, or a Cricut Maker?
 Perhaps you are still using an iron for heat transfer materials, a good upgrade would be a heat press.
 Whatever older equipment you have, Christmas is the perfect time to ask for that upgrade.

 - A new craft and beginning supplies.
 If there is one thing that crafters are addicted to, it’s NEW CRAFTS!
 Especially for those that run a craft business, it’s nice to be able to do something crafty that isn’t related to the business or to add a new product line with your new machine.
 For me personally, my latest obsession is laser cutting and I am having a great time with my Glowforge (see some of the things I’ve made at Made with Forge).
 If you’ve got something else in mind be sure to add it to your Christmas list.